-Gregor Schmidinger’s debut feature provides a us with a complex and intoxicating mix of themes.
+Gregor Schmidinger’s debut feature ‘Nevrland’ provides us with a complex and intoxicating mix of themes.
 Ranging from modern masculinity to mental health and sexuality.
-While, taking us on a journey into adulthood unlike anything else within the LGBTQ genre.
-In effect combining stark visual imagery with exceptional sound design in a film that wraps you in the void between reality and fantasy.
+At the same time, taking us on a journey into adulthood, unlike anything else within the LGBTQ genre.
+In effect combining stark visual imagery and exceptional sound design in creating a film that wraps you in a void of reality and fantasy.
 Creating the aesthetic of entering the very thoughts and emotions of its young male lead, Jakob (Simon Frühwirth).

-Nevrland plays with themes of family, suppressed desire and fantasy, while equally never allowing for simple answers to the journey Jakob takes.
-In turn allowing the audience to decide the outcomes and messages attached to the story.
-While also weaving sexual desire with scenes of animal slaughter.
-As the young male body becomes a motif for ‘fresh meat’ in an online community of instant desire and judgement.
+Nevrland cleverly plays with themes of family, suppressed desire and fantasy, while equally never allowing for simple answers on the journey Jakob takes.
+In turn, allowing the audience to decide the outcomes and messages attached to the story.
+While weaving sexual desire with scenes of animal slaughter, as the young male body becomes a motif for ‘fresh meat’ in an online community of instant desire.

-Nevrland is ultimately unafraid to challenge concepts of mental health, desire and self identity in a kaleidoscope of powerful imagery.
-Using its CinemaScope vista and wide dynamic sound to create an inner world of adolescent turmoil.
-While, enveloping the audience with simple yet stark cinematography.
-That not only plays to dream like feelings of fear, desire, but also reflects the unconscious need for action.
+However, the film is at its most fascinating when exploring mental health, desire and self-identity.
+Using a kaleidoscope of powerful imagery to convey the inner turmoil and conflict of teenage life.
+Particularly for those exploring their sexuality and identity in limited social circles.
+Confidently and artistically using its CinemaScope vista and full dynamic sound to create an inner world of adolescent thoughts.
+That not only plays to dream-like feelings of fear and desire but also reflects the unconscious need for action.

 Director: Gregor Schmidinger